yanbrasiliano/phpenalva/README.md

 <li><strong>PUT /post/{id}:</strong> Update an existing post.
 Send a PUT request to this route with the required parameters to update an existing post.
 Replace {id} with the desired post ID in the URL.</li>
 <li><strong>DELETE /post/{id}:</strong> Delete an existing post.
 Send a DELETE request to this

+<strong>Authenticated Routes:</strong><br>
+To use route authentication in PHPenalva, add 'auth' to your route definition.
+For example: $route[] = ['GET', '/posts', 'PostController@index', 'auth'];.
+To access an authenticated route, you must log in via the /api/login route.
+If you don't have an account, create one using /user/create.
+You can then log in to your account via /api/login.
+After logging in, you'll receive an access token.
+You can use this token to access authenticated routes.
+To do so, add the token to the Authorization header of your request.
+For example: Authorization: Bearer {token}.
+Replace {token} with the access token you received after logging in.
+You can also use the token as a query parameter.
+For example: /posts?token={token}.
+Replace {token} with the access token you received after logging in.

 ### Documentation
 Our comprehensive documentation is readily available at {{TODO}}.<br>